It’s almost here! Christmas is in 7 days.

 Stay Connected to Family– Each night plan to spend time together as a family.
 If you only have a few minutes, let each person tell a little bit about their day and then pray together.
 On the nights you have more time, read a Christmas story, watch a great Christmas movie or do some baking together.

-Stay Tuned in to Others– While your out around town, notice others around you.
+Stay Tuned in to Others– While you’re out around town, notice others around you.
 Sometimes we are so focused on getting our stuff done, we can walk right past an opportunity to bless someone.
 Even a small gesture of holding a door open for someone with their hands full can be a huge blessing.

 Lord, we thank you for everything you do for us.
 Help us to be a blessing to others.
 Lord help us to push through this next week, while keeping You at the center.
 As we approach the birthday of Christ, help us to remain peaceful and joyful.
 In Jesus’ name, Amen.